What is a Therapeutic Ultrasound?

-Ultrasound is generally used for the treatment of soft tissue injuries.
-Sound waves are sent into the tissues through a metal soundhead containing a quartz crystal.
-A coupling gel is applied to the skin for efficient transfer of the waves.
-The sound waves cause molecular vibration which then turns into heat energy.
-Different frequencies can be utilized depending on the amount of penetration required.
+Using therapeutic ultrasound is vital for the treatment of soft tissue injuries.
+It sent sound waves into the tissues through a metal soundhead containing a quartz crystal.
+For efficient transfer of waves, there is a need to apply a coupling gel to the skin.
+Then, the sound waves cause molecular vibration, which then turns into heat energy.
+It uses different frequencies depending on the amount of penetration required.

 - Increased circulation and metabolism of cells

 - Reducing inflammation or swelling

 - Diminishing muscle spasms and relaxation of muscles